douglasgreen/commentaries/marcus_aurelius/meditations.en.md

 IX.
 In this passage, Marcus reflects on a lesson he learned from Alexander the Platonist.
 The essence of this lesson is about the importance of not using busyness as an excuse to neglect the duties and responsibilities we owe to our friends and acquaintances.

-### Key Points
+#### Key Points

 - **Avoiding Excuses**: Marcus advises against frequently telling others that you are too busy ("I am not at leisure") unless it is absolutely necessary.
 This suggests the importance of being available and present for others, rather than constantly prioritizing personal or urgent affairs over social obligations.
 - **Social Responsibilities**: The passage emphasizes the importance of maintaining relationships and fulfilling social duties.
 It suggests that one should not use the pretense of being busy to avoid these responsibilities.
 - **Balance**: The underlying message is about finding a balance between personal affairs and social obligations, ensuring that one does not neglect the latter under the guise of being occupied with urgent matters.

-This reflection is a part of Aurelius's broader Stoic philosophy, which values duty, discipline, and the interconnectedness of individuals within society.
+This reflection is a part of Marcus's broader Stoic philosophy, which values duty, discipline, and the interconnectedness of individuals within society.
 It encourages readers to be mindful of their commitments to others and to avoid using busyness as a shield against fulfilling these commitments.

 X. This passage reflects on several key Stoic principles: